-Immediately upon receiving notice of a closure or workforce reduction, the Task Force contacts company officials.
+Immediately upon receiving notice of closure or workforce reduction, Rapid Response contacts company officials.
 Whenever possible, a community meeting is scheduled with elected officials and business leaders to create action plans to assist both the community and dislocated workers.

-Business Retention and Workforce Transition may conduct a Worker Assistance Workshop for representatives of local and state agencies and affected workers to review available resources.
-Services and needs discussed at the workshop may include retraining and educational opportunities, unemployment insurance, social service programs, credit counseling, insurance options and resources to find a new job.
+The Rapid Response Team may conduct a Worker Assistance Workshop for representatives of local and state agencies to share information about available resources with affected workers.
+Services and needs discussed at the workshop may include retraining and educational opportunities, unemployment insurance, social service programs, credit counseling, insurance options, and resources to find a new job.

 Trade Adjustment Assistance (TAA)

-If applicable, Business Retention and Workforce Transition will provide information on Trade Adjustment Assistance and associated benefits.
+If applicable, Rapid Response will provide information on Trade Adjustment Assistance and associated benefits.
 TAA is a benefit for those workers who lose their jobs or whose hours of work and wages are reduced as a result of the impact of international trade.
 This program includes a variety of benefits and reemployment services to help unemployed workers prepare for and obtain suitable employment.
-Workers may receive assistance in skill assessment, job search workshops, job development/referral and job placement.
-In addition, workers may be eligible for training, job search allowance, a relocation allowance and other reemployment services.
+Workers may receive assistance in skill assessment, job search workshops, job development/referral, and job placement.
+In addition, workers may be eligible for training, job search allowance, a relocation allowance, and other reemployment services.
 For additional information, click here.

-The Business Retention and Workforce Transition Team operates five Mobile Workforce Centers.
-Each Mobile Workforce Center has full internet connectivity and is equipped with computers, printers, copiers and fax machines.
+The Rapid Response Team operates five Mobile Workforce Centers.
+Each Mobile Workforce Center has full internet connectivity and is equipped with computers, printers, copiers, and fax machines.
 All of the Mobile Workforce Centers include a computer with access to Jobs Application With Speech (JAWS) software, and most mobile units are handicapped accessible.

 Mobile Workforce Centers may be transported to supplement local resources, as needed.
-Workers may be provided assistance on drafting résumés and letters of application, effective interviewing skills, productive job search techniques and Arkansas Career Readiness Certificate (CRC) assessments.
+Workers may be provided assistance in drafting résumés and letters of application, effective interviewing skills, productive job search techniques, and Arkansas Career Readiness Certificate (CRC) assessments.